-What about Personal Light Electric Vehicles that can travel faster than 20 kph?
+What about Personal Light Electric Vehicles that can drive faster than 20 kph?

-Currently, the use of public roads by such vehicles is not planned.
+Currently, the approval of such vehicles for use on public roads is not planned.

 What rules apply to Personal Light Electric Vehicles in other EU countries?

-Since there is no harmonised European framework, the requirements to be met by Personal Light Electric Vehicles differ between the EU countries.
-Some countries have not regulated the use of Personal Light Electric Vehicles on public roads or have even ruled out doing so entirely.
-The majority of countries do have corresponding regulations.
-They usually include a speed limit for Personal Light Electric Vehicles of 20 to 25 kph.
-There are also different approaches concerning usable traffic spaces.
+Since there is no uniform European framework, the requirements to be met by Personal Light Electric Vehicles vary between the Member States of the European Union (EU).
+Some EU Member States have not regulated or have even completely ruled out the use of Personal Light Electric Vehicles on public roads.
+However, most EU Member States do have corresponding regulations.
+Most of them provide for a speed limit of 20 to 25 kph for Personal Light Electric Vehicles.
+There are also different approaches regarding permissible traffic spaces.

-What rules apply to already licensed Personal Light Electric Vehicles (e.g. Segways)?
+What rules apply to already approved Personal Light Electric Vehicles (e.g. Segways)?

-The Mobility Aid Regulations are to be replaced by the new Regulations on Personal Light Electric Vehicles.
-However, the approvals issued under these Regulations will remain valid.
-As soon as the new Regulations on Personal Light Electric Vehicles enter into force, the rules included in them will also apply to the already licensed vehicles.
+The Mobility Aid Regulations have been replaced by the new Personal Light Electric Vehicles Regulations.
+However, the approvals issued under the former regulations remain valid.
+Since the new Personal Light Electric Vehicles Regulations came into force, the rules included in them also apply to vehicles already approved.

-Can vehicles which are offered for sale but do not comply with the requirements set out in the Regulations on Personal Light Electric Vehicles be retrofitted.
+Can vehicles which were already offered for sale before the entry into force of the Personal Light Electric Vehicles Regulations but do not comply with the requirements set out in the Personal Light Electric Vehicles Regulations be retrofitted?

-Vehicles that have already been placed on the market and do not comply with the Regulations can be retrofitted by manufacturers so that they meet the requirements set out in the new Regulations.
+Vehicles already on the market that do not comply with the Regulations can be retrofitted by the manufacturer so that they meet the requirements set out in the new Regulations.

-Owners of vehicles that comply with the Regulations but are not subsequently provided with a general type approval by the manufacturer can place them on the market with an individual operating permit if they meet the relevant technical requirements.
+Owners of vehicles that comply with the Regulations but are not provided with a subsequent general type approval by the manufacturer can operate them on public roads with an individual type approval if they meet the relevant technical requirements.